Offer driving test fee rebate for first-time pass28 Jun 2024

 The weekday practical test fee is £62, rising to £75 for evening, weekend and bank holiday tests.

-To help pay for the rebates, a “modest premium” could be added to those tests which are someone’s third or more attempt.
+To help pay for the rebates, a “modest premium” could be added to those tests being taken by people who have already failed several.
+There could be exceptions to this for those with medical conditions which make passing a test more challenging.

 Steve Gooding, director of the RAC Foundation, said: